aws-solutions-library-samples/guidance-for-scalable-game-playtesting-and-qa-on-aws/README.md

 ## Running the Guidance

-In this guidance, we will walk through the basic functions of the admin page as well as the playtesting page that playtesters will see.
-NOTE: We won't be setting up a playtest session in this guidance, as this solution does not ship with a testable game.
+In this guidance, we will walk through the functions of the admin page as well as the playtesting page that playtesters will see. **NOTE: This solution does not ship with a testable game.**

 ### Login admin and playtesters